Please check your email now!

-- If you are filling out Form 1042, you need to provide your Employer Identification Number (EIN).
-If you are a Qualified Intermediary (QI), Withholding Foreign Partnership (WP), or Withholding Foreign Trust (WT), use the specific QI-EIN, WP-EIN, or WT-EIN.
-If you are a Qualified Securities Lender (QSL) and also a QI, use your QI-EIN.
+- If you are filling out the 1042 Form, you must provide your EIN.
+If you are a QI, WP, or WT, use the specific QI-EIN, WP-EIN, or WT-EIN.
+If you are a QSL and QI, use your QI-EIN.
 Otherwise, use the EIN assigned to you.

-- If you are a Participating Foreign Financial Institution (PFFI) or another financial institution with a Global Intermediary Identification Number (GIIN) for Chapter 4 reporting, you still need to obtain an EIN to complete Form 1042.
-Use your existing EIN, like the QI-EIN for a QI.
+- If you are a PFFI or another financial institution with a GIIN for Chapter 4 reporting, you must still obtain an EIN to complete Form 1042.
+Use your existing EIN, like the QI-EIN, for a QI.

-- If you are a PFFI or another financial institution submitting this form for a branch outside the U.S., don't use the EIN of your U.S. branch.
+- If you are a PFFI or another financial institution submitting this form for a branch outside the U.S., don't use your U.S. branch's EIN.
 Instead, get a separate EIN for filing on behalf of all your non-U.S. branches.

 Address